 Woad dye is being investigated as a possible biodegradable alternative for inkjet print cartridges.

-Will bolt the second year sending up a fragrant spike of tiny yellow flowers.
+Will bolt the second year sending up a spike of tiny yellow flowers.
+Best not to let it bloom.
 The 36–60" taproot makes the plant hard to eradicate once established.
 Considered a noxious weed in several western states.
 Biennial.
 Entire websites are devoted to its control and destruction!
 Also known as asp of Jerusalem.

 Pot Size & Price